-In the Qur'an God twice mentions the words 'good example [to be followed]' ('uswatun hasanatun'), once referring to the Prophet Abraham and his companions, 39 and once the Prophet Muhammad a, as follows:
+In the Qur'an God twice mentions the words 'good example [to be followed]' ('uswatun hasanatun'), once referring to the Prophet Abraham and his companions, 40 and once the Prophet Muhammad , as follows:

-Jerily there is for you a good example in the Messenger of God for whoever hopes for [the encounter with] God and the Last Day, and remembers God often.
+Perily there is for you a good example in the Messenger of God for whoever hopes for [the encounter with] God and the Last Day, and remembers God often.
 (Al-Ahzah, 33:21)

 Hence this means that following the example of the Prophet Muhammad , means above all loving God (thus hoping for Him) and remembering God often.
-Indeed, a large part of the sunnah (the custom of the Prophet -)-if not most of it-consists of either invocations or supplications (and all supplications necessarily remember God and are therefore in a sense also 'invocations') to be pronounced before or after almost every imaginable legitimate and necessary action or vital function from the moment of birth to the moment of death; marking the beginning of each day of the week, from waking up in the morning to going to bed at night; from hearing a rooster crow in the morning to seeing the moon at night: from putting on one's clothes to taking them off; from eating and drinking to going to the bathroom; from making love to (and against) being angry; from coughing to sneezing to laughing to yawning; from leaving one's home to entering it; from greeting someone to saving goodbye to them; from before starting one's prayers to after finishing them, and from before starting a conversation to after finishing one, and so on.
-Equally, the Qur'an is constantly enjoining people to remember God as often as possible, if not constantly, to the extent that it might be said that remembering God-or invoking 40 His Name in some form-appears to be the cardinal spiritual
+Indeed, a large part of the sunnah (the custom of the Prophet -)-if not most of it-consists of either invocations or supplications (and all supplications necessarily remember God and are therefore in a sense also 'invocations') to be pronounced before or after almost every imaginable legitimate and necessary action or vital function from the moment of birth to the moment of death; marking the beginning of each day of the week, from waking up in the morning to going to bed at night; from hearing a rooster crow in the morning to seeing the moon at night; from putting on one's clothes to taking them off; from eating and drinking to going to the bathroom; from making love to (and against) being angry; from coughing to sneezing to laughing to yawning; from leaving one's home to entering it; from greeting someone to saying goodbye to them; from before starting one's prayers to after finishing them, and from before starting a conversation to after had gone 'beyond' that to a state where God had actually also spoken through his tongue.
+40 See: Al-Mumtahinah, 60:4 and 6.

+finishing one, and so on.
+Equally, the Qur'an is constantly enjoining people to remember God as often as possible, if not constantly, to the extent that it might be said that remembering God-or invoking41 His Name in some form42-appears to be the cardinal spiritual imperative of the Qur'an.
+God says: